hubbleai/carbon-connect-js/README.md

 ### 18. fetchUrls()

 - **Description**: This method retrieves all URLs from a specified web page.
-It sends a GET request to the Carbon service with the target URL as a parameter.
-The Carbon service will then fetch the content of the specified web page and parse it to extract all URLs.
+It initiates a GET request to the Carbon service with the target URL as a parameter.
+The Carbon service will then access the content of the specified web page and parse it to extract all the URLs.

-- **Parameters**: The `fetchUrls()` method accepts an object with the following properties:
+- **Parameters**: The `fetchUrls()` method requires an object with the following properties:

-  - `accessToken` (string): The access token obtained from authentication.
+  - `accessToken` (string): The access token obtained through authentication.
-  - `url` (string): The web page's URL from which the links need to be fetched.
+  - `url` (string): The URL of the web page from which the links should be fetched.

-- **Returns**: A promise that resolves to an `AccessTokenResponse` object:
+- **Returns**: A promise that resolves to an `AccessTokenResponse` object comprising the following properties:

-  - status (number): HTTP status code of the response.
+  - status (number): The HTTP status code of the response.
-  - data (object or null): The response data object containing the URLs and potentially the raw HTML content.
+  - data (object or null): The response data object containing the extracted URLs and potentially the raw HTML content.
     - urls (string[]): A list of URLs extracted from the web page.
     - html_content (string or null): The raw HTML content of the fetched web page (if provided by the Carbon service).
-  - error (string or null): Error message if there's an issue fetching the URLs.
+  - error (string or null): An error message in case there are issues with fetching the URLs.

 - **Usage**: